cyber-sushi/makima/README.md

 - Works with keyboards, mice, controllers and any other device that uses input events present inside `/usr/include/linux/input-event-codes.h`.
 - Hotplug to connect and disconnect your devices whenever you want.
 - Supports wired and Bluetooth connections.
-- If you connect a [supported game controller](https://github.com/cyber-sushi/makima/tree/main#tested-controllers), you can move your cursor using analog sticks with adjustable sensitivity.
+- If you connect a [supported game controller](https://github.com/cyber-sushi/makima/tree/main#tested-controllers), you can control your cursor and scroll through pages using analog sticks, with adjustable sensitivity.
 - You can have multiple sets of key bindings that automatically switch based on the active window (only on Hyprland, Sway and X11 currently).

 # Index